plentymarkets/docs-raw/plentyInterface/Account.md

 <pre>public <strong>toArray</strong>()</pre>

-returns this model as an array
+Returns this model as an array.

 ### AddressContactRelation<a name="account_models_addresscontactrelation"></a>